• Skip to primary navigation

 Grab some veggies and get ready for a delicious breakfast!
 My garden vegetable shakshuka with feta will make your taste buds happy!
 It’s filling, flavorful, and a perfect option for your next breakfast because it is always incredibly easy to make.

-a small Dutch oven filled with shakshuka
+A small red Dutch oven filled with shakshuka.

 This garden vegetable shakshuka recipe is my spin on the famous New York Times Shakshuka dish.
-This NYT Shakshuka has been life-changing for me as it opened my eyes to shakshuka!
+This NYT Shakshuka has been life-changing for me as it opened my eyes to Shakshuka!
 One of my big pet peeves is food waste, and I wanted to adapt this recipe to use up some of the vegetables I had in my refrigerator.

 This homemade breakfast consists of a tomato-based sauce, healthy fresh vegetables, and eggs poached to perfection and topped with feta cheese.
 Every bite will leave you begging for more.